Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Comparing He 2 Absorption with the Coeval H 1 Ly Forest

-A straightforward interpretation of the aforementioned trends in our data at $z\simeq 2.8$ is that we observe the end phase of \ion{He}{2} reionization in the underdense regions of the IGM (large $\tau_\mathrm{eff,HeII}$ variations), whereas the higher-density regions were already ionized earlier (small $\tau_\mathrm{eff,HeII}$ variations).
-After the end of \ion{He}{2} reionization, the \ion{He}{2} photoionization rate may vary due to the rarity of quasars \citep{fardal98,bolton06,furlanetto09,furlanetto10,davies14}, but intersected quasar proximity zones will rarely produce upward fluctuations by a factor $>2$ (\citealt{furlanetto10}; Fig.~5 of \citealt{mcquinn14}).
-While our current observations at $z\simeq 2.55$ favor the presence of such a quasi-homogeneous UV radiation field, large \emph{downward} fluctuations of the UV radiation field must occur in 10--20\% of all $\simeq 2.8$\,Mpc patches of the underdense IGM at $z\simeq 2.8$, in order to explain the large number of lower limits that we observe at $\tau_\mathrm{eff,HI}<0.4$ and $bar{\Delta}_\mathrm{b}<1$. \citet{furlanetto10} used Monte Carlo simulations to argue for the presence of incompletely ionized IGM patches far from ionizing sources to explain the large variance in $\tau_\mathrm{eff,HeII}$ at $z\sim 2.8$ seen in the handful of previously analyzed sightlines, but their calculations did not include the density field or a realistic source distribution.
-While current numerical simulations naturally produce a strong evolution in $n_\mathrm{HeII}/n_\mathrm{HI}$ during \ion{He}{2} reionization \citep{tittley12,compostella13}, the emergence of saturated \ion{He}{2} absorption in underdense regions -- the clearest observational signature for incomplete \ion{He}{2} reionization -- has received little attention thus far.
+Similarly, if these low-density regions are not yet in photoionization equilibrium at $z\simeq 2.8$, one concludes that \ion{He}{2} reionization is ongoing. \citet{furlanetto10} used Monte Carlo simulations to argue for the presence of incompletely ionized IGM patches far from ionizing sources to explain the large variance in $\tau_\mathrm{eff,HeII}$ at $z\sim 2.8$ seen in the handful of previously analyzed sightlines, but their calculations did not include the density field or a realistic source distribution.
+While current numerical simulations naturally produce a strong evolution in $n_\mathrm{HeII}/n_\mathrm{HI}$ during \ion{He}{2} reionization \citep{mcquinn09a,tittley12,compostella13,compostella14}, the emergence of saturated \ion{He}{2} absorption in underdense regions -- the clearest observational signature for incomplete \ion{He}{2} reionization -- has received little attention thus far.